Skip to main content

 The Data Model

-The SDK makes it easy to work with HIP-4 markets, but it is important to understand the underlying data model.
+Before writing any code, it is important to understand the HIP-4 data model.
 HIP-4 data flows through the same APIs and datasets as every other Hyperliquid asset.
 The only distinguishing element is the #N coin notation.
 This section covers the three things you need to know before writing any code.

 Market Identity and Discovery